 Le Nouvelliste | Montana wants to change strategy to have an agenda for negotiations with Ariel Henry

-The process of political negotiations between Montana, Ariel Henry and his allies of the 9/11 Accord has stalled since the last meeting on July 18, during which the two parties could not agree on the mode of governance to lead the transition.
+The process of political negotiations between Montana, Ariel Henry and his allies of the 9/11 Accord has stalled since the last meeting on July 18, during which the two parties might not agree on the mode of governance to lead the transition.
 Proposal and counter-proposal follow one another and the crisis remains intact.
 Jacques Ted St-Dic, one of the faces of the Montana Accord Monitoring Office, told the newspaper on Tuesday that Montana did not intend to respond to the latest counter-proposal for the negotiations agenda from the delegation of the Primature.

 “We’re not going to get into a match-3 game.
 Political negotiations are not interrupted.
 Contacts are maintained informally…”, he confided to the newspaper.